 I recommend this book to young adult readers, bird lovers and fantasy fans.

 This review was kindly requested by Gigi Sedlmayer.

-Category: Fiction, Teen BooksTags: amazon, america, animal love, Author, autism, bird love, birds, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book quotes, book review, book reviews, books, canada, children's book, editing, india, indie author, indie writers, indigo chapters, jeyran main, publishing, quote of the day, Quotes, review tales, waterstones, writing
+Category: Fiction, Young Adult - Teen BooksTags: amazon, america, animal love, Author, autism, bird love, birds, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book quotes, book review, book reviews, books, canada, children's book, editing, india, indie author, indie writers, indigo chapters, jeyran main, publishing, quote of the day, Quotes, review tales, waterstones, writing